heyyjudes/llm-hiring-ecosystem/README.md

 ### Analyzing Outputted Resume Scores

-Code to first, compare the spreads of our resume scores across different large language models, and second, analyze how different binary threshold classifiers, subject to different FPR constraints, perform on our scored resume data can be found in significance_tests.ipynb.
+Code to first, compare the spreads of our resume scores across different large language models, and second, analyze how different binary threshold classifiers, subject to different FPR constraints, perform on our scored resume data can be found in validation_tests/significance_tests.ipynb.